Skip to main content

 Fullyear graduate (MHSc) project course in which each student, under faculty supervision, produces a critical literature review suitable for submission to a peerreviewed journal.
 Milestones include a topic proposal, annotated bibliography, outline, oral presentation, and final manuscript.

-Qualifications: The TA candidate will have graduatelevel training (MSc/PhD) in Physiology or a closely related biomedical field, proven organisational and administrative skills (e.g., tracking deadlines, managing shared documents, maintaining an LMS gradebook), experience giving constructive written feedback on scientific writing, clear and professional communication skills for liaising with students and faculty mentors.
+Qualifications: The TA candidate will have graduatelevel training (MSc/PhD) in Physiology or a closely related biomedical field, proven organizational and administrative skills (e.g., tracking deadlines, managing shared documents, maintaining an LMS gradebook), experience giving constructive written feedback on scientific writing, clear and professional communication skills for liaising with students and faculty mentors.
 Ability to facilitate smallgroup discussions on research methods and scientific writing is an asset.

 Duties: TA duties include maintaining and updating the Quercus site (post rubrics, manage submission folders, and record grades), tracking student milestones and send reminder emails about upcoming deadlines, coordinating the schedule for midyear progress meetings and final presentations, coordinating presentations and final paper submission reviewing, providing concise written feedback on select written milestones (maximum 3 per student) using provided rubrics.
 Optional: host up to two onehour virtual dropin sessions per term to answer procedural questions and, if needed, offer brief guidance on literaturesearch strategies.